Alex-St331/MainRep/README.md

     # Fibonacci Sequence:

-    This script calculates the nth number in the Fibonacci sequence, which is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.
+    This Python script generates the Fibonacci sequence up to the nth term.
+The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.

-    The function fibonacci(n) takes an integer n and returns the nth Fibonacci number.
-    This function first checks if n is positive, then if n is 1 or 2 it returns 0 or 1, respectively.
-For larger n, it uses a loop to calculate the nth Fibonacci number.
+    The function fibonacci(n) accomplishes this by first checking if n is a positive integer.
+     If not, it will print an error message.
+If n is positive, it initiates two variables a and b as the first two numbers of the Fibonacci sequence (0 and 1).

+    The function then enters a loop that runs n - 2 times, as the first two numbers have already been printed.
+    In each iteration of the loop, the function calculates the next number in the sequence by summing a and b, updates a and b to the last two numbers, and prints the next number.

+    The end=' ' argument in the print function is used to print the numbers on the same line with a space in between.
+    A final print() is called at the end to print a newline after the whole sequence.

+    This function doesn't use any built-in Python Fibonacci functions, and manually calculates the sequence.
+To use it, call the function fibonacci(n), replacing n with the number of Fibonacci sequence elements you want to generate.
+    For example, fibonacci(10) will print the first 10 numbers of the Fibonacci sequence.

     # Prime Number Checker: